cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

 5. Remove the non-longer needed `tmp_jpsBaseLib` directory.

 Note.
 The `jpsrm` includes a developer only convenience command `devinstall` which will run all the above steps and install the `jpsBaseLib` resource.
-The command will only work if the `JPS_BASE_LIB` project is present and was successfully built.
+The command will only work if:
+ - the `JPS_BASE_LIB` project is present and was successfully built
+ - the `py4jps` project was installed in a developer mode (-e option)

 Here is how to execute the `devinstall` command:

 ```bash
 # execute devinstall